Your browser is no longer supported. Please upgrade your browser to improve your experience.

 The Booking Office is fitted with an induction hearing loop.

-On our special event trains (for which pre-booking for all passengers is required) wheelchair accommodation is sometimes available.
-Murder Mystery specials unfortunately do not have accommodation for wheelchair users.
+On our event trains (for which pre-booking for all passengers is required) wheelchair accommodation is sometimes available.
+Murder Mystery trains unfortunately do not have accommodation for wheelchair users.
 Please contact us to discuss your access requirements before booking.

 At Bodmin General: There is level access from the station forecourt, into the booking hall (from where your train tickets are purchased) and onto the platform for wheelchairs.
 There is a wheelchair accessible toilet at the station.